Stories of Hope: Meet Dustin

 He is excited to spend another Christmas with the family he has found here.
 “They cook a good meal, and we have games and laughter.
 Just camaraderie with our whole group because our stories are not all the same, but we all changed our lives here at Dallas LIFE.”

-It’s going to be a Christmas filled with joy for Brian – and he is so grateful to you for this wonderful gift of a new life.
+It’s going to be a Christmas filled with joy for Brian – and he is so grateful to you for this wonderful gift of being Homeless No More.
 “I put my faith in God, and I’ve grown in a lot of ways.
 Now I’m in a better place – mentally and physically.”

 Grateful through it all: